sam-morin/nottbox/README.md

 # Nottbox

-Nottbox is a Wattbox-like bash script that will reboot a Unifi device if it cannot ping an IP address or hostname for longer than 5 minutes.
+Nottbox is a Wattbox-like bash script that will reboot a Unifi device if it cannot ping an IP address or hostname for longer than 5 minutes (default).
 Some devices in my Unifi environment will go offline while remaining physically powered on for no apparent reason.
 Some days/weeks/months are better than others, but today it happened 3 times - and now we have Nottbox.

 If this script proves to be useful to you, it probably means you need to:
     - check to ensure you're running on the latest firmware version on all devices within your Unifi environment, including the network controller
     - get Unifi support to assist or RMA the device
     - investigate purchasing a new device with a higher capacity

-BUT if you don't have the money or time to deal with this (or purchase a new beefier device) Nottbox will help you.
+BUT if you don't have the money or time to deal with this (or purchase a new beefier device) Nottbox could help you.

 ## Deployment

 SSH into your Unifi device (this must be enabled explicitly within the web management portal)

-In the root directory, clone the repo and CD into the Nottbox directory:
+In the root directory (you should be here by default after login - but you can check with `pwd`), clone the repo and CD into the Nottbox directory:
 ```shell
 git clone https://github.com/this-repo
 cd nottbox
 ```

-Edit `nottbox.yml` to specify your configuration options:
+Edit `nottbox.yml` to specify your preferences (if a pause is not needed, leave `PAUSE_START` and `PAUSE_END` blank):
 ```yml
 # Configuration file for Nottbox
 DOMAIN_OR_IP: one.one.one.one